 Ultrasound produces pictures of the internal structures and organs of the area by using high-frequency sound waves.
-It is also known as pelvic scan, pelvic sonography, transabdominal ultrasound, transvaginal ultrasound, transrectal ultrasound, etc.
+It is also known as pelvic scan, pelvic sonography, transabdominal ultrasound, a transvaginal ultrasound, transrectal ultrasound, etc.

-To conduct an ultrasound, a small probe known as transducer and gel is applied on the skin directly, to allow the high-frequency sound waves from the transducer to travel from the probe into the skin to produce the real-time images of the area, as well as the movement of the organs and blood flow in the blood vessels.
+To conduct an ultrasound, a small probe known as a transducer and gel is applied on the skin directly, to allow the high-frequency sound waves from the transducer to travel from the probe into the skin to produce real-time images of the area, as well as the movement of the organs and blood flow in the blood vessels.
 Unlike X-rays, ultrasounds do not use radiation.
 In some cases, the doctors might use the Doppler ultrasound technique, which is a specialized ultrasound technique used to determine the movement of materials such as blood flow through arteries and veins.

 This non-invasive, pain-free technology is used to examine various organs in both men and women.
 In women, a pelvic ultrasound is generally performed to analyze:

 During pregnancy, a pelvic ultrasound helps to assess the health and growth of an embryo or fetus.

 In men, a pelvic ultrasound is conducted to view: